ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch04.md

-The lottery ticket hypothesis is a concept in neural network training that posits that within a randomly initialized neural network, there exists a subnetwork (or â€œwinning ticketâ€?) that can, when trained separately, achieve the same accuracy on a test set as the full network after being trained for the same number of steps.
+The lottery ticket hypothesis is a concept in neural network training that posits that within a randomly initialized neural network, there exists a subnetwork (or "winning ticket"?) that can, when trained separately, achieve the same accuracy on a test set as the full network after being trained for the same number of steps.
 This idea was first proposed by Jonathan Frankle and Michael Carbin in 2018.